devfeel/dotweb-how-to/tips/staticfile-request.md

 * How To:
-  - how to add support static files request in your httpserver?
+  - how to add support static files request in your app?
   ~~~go
   func main() {
     app := dotweb.Classic("/home/wwwroot/logs/")